VisionXLab/mllm-mmrotate/README.md

 - `model_revision`: commit id of the model on huggingface hub.
 (Florence-2-large had an update, which is not used in this repo.)
 - `language_model_lora`: lora option similar to internvl.
 - `response_format`: box encoding and decoding format.
 - ......
-(Concat me in [issue](https://github.com/Li-Qingyun/mllm-mmrotate/issues) if there are questions.)
+(Contact me in [issue](https://github.com/Li-Qingyun/mllm-mmrotate/issues) if there are questions.)

 Some options of the [map_nc eval script](lmmrotate/eval.py):